-Astronomy, Associate in Science (AS)
+Astronomy, Associate of Science (AS)

 Associate Degree Graduation Requirements